How We Support Scouts with Special Needs

 - Multiple coexisting disorders

-Polaris is our special needs district and has volunteers that are available to provide personal support, talk through complex situations, and generally offer assistance for any parents and/or unit leaders.
+The Special Needs and Disabilities Committee has volunteers that are available to provide personal support, talk through complex situations, and generally offer assistance for any parents and/or unit leaders.
 Commissioners are available to present at district roundtables, provide information when working on the disabilities awareness merit badge, and assist with units with specific issues.
+For more information, reach out using the contact information below.

 Polaris Day Camp

-Polaris puts on a Spring and Fall Day Camp each year.
+Polaris is our special needs district and puts on a Spring and Fall Day Camp each year.
 These fully accessible events are open to any Scout who may have participation barriers or just wants to hang out with more Scouts like themselves.
 For more information, you can reach out to Suzannah Stulberg-Rudesill using the contact information below.